MicrosoftDocs/azure-dev-docs/articles/java/get-started/code.md

 # Code using the Java tools you know and love

 As Java developers, we love the tools we use.
-We have our own unique way of working with them that gets us "into the flow" just as we have our shortcuts and secrets for getting things done faster and better.
+We have our own unique way of working with them that helps us focus and stay productive, just as we have our shortcuts and secrets for getting things done faster and better.
 Whether we use IntelliJ, Eclipse, or VS Code for coding, or Junit for testing, or Maven or Gradle for dependency management and build automation, there is nothing that can compel us to toss aside our go-to tools and learn something new.
 That's why Azure empowers Java developers to bring their applications to the cloud on your favorite tools and frameworks and on the operating system of your choice.
 Let's take a closer look at some of these tools.

 ## IDEs - VS Code, IntelliJ, and Eclipse